dgroomes/hibernate-playground/README.md

 * [x] DONE Implement `basic/`
 * [x] DONE Implement a `joins/` project
-* [ ] Consider using Hibernate Tools, try out the codegen.
+* [x] DONE Consider using Hibernate Tools, try out the codegen.
 I like the jOOQ codegen, for example.
 * [x] DONE Create a SQLite-specific project to showcase the interesting things with a Hibernate-to-SQLite integration: specifically the community dialects.
 * [x] DONE Consider splitting `joins/` into subprojects `hql/` and `criteria/`.
 This way, we can contrast the differences more easily.